amnshzd/authz/README.md

-This Is sinple flask app !
+This Is simple flask app !